What happens to your Super after separation?

 There also needs to be careful planning as to how the split will be affected, in terms of the assets.
 If one person is retaining the fund, and the other person is rolling their interest out to an alternate fund, then sufficient investments need to be liquidated, so that the cash is available to be transferred out of the self-managed superannuation fund.
 This may involve the sale of shares or real estate, with potential sales costs, and capital gains tax to also be considered.

 If you are separated and need assistance to deal with your superannuation, we would be happy to help you.
-Please telephone us on 03 5623 5166 to make an appointment to see one of our family law solicitors.
+Please telephone us on 03 5623 5166 to make an appointment to see one of our family lawyers.

 Get in touch with our friendly team